-Who are Community Boards’ mediators?
+Who are the Community Boards Mediators?

 How long does it take to schedule a mediation?